Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool generates a changelog from git commits + ledger or from API spec changes.
-It distinguishes two modes (git and spec) with specific verbs and resources, making it distinct from siblings.
+The description clearly states that the tool generates a changelog from two distinct sources: git commits plus ledger or API spec changes.
+It distinguishes the two modes ('git mode' and 'spec mode'), and there are no sibling tools that overlap, so the purpose is unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.